sweetie-bot-project/sweetie_bot_logger/sweetie_bot_logger/README.md

    Loggers do not rely on dynamic memory allocation and use `RTT::Loger` style syntax:

        using sweetie_bot::Logger;
-       sweetie_bot::LoggerLog4Cpp log("org.orocos.rtt");
+       sweetie_bot::LoggerLog4Cpp log("robot.component");

        log(Logger::INFO) << "I'm GREAT and POWERFULL LOGEER!" << Logger::endl;

-   Great and Powerfull Logger generously creates categories for you (despite generosity is clearly not its element).
+   Great and Powerfull Logger creates unexisting categories (despite generosity is clearly not its element).
+   But you should set log levels  via `log4cpp` configuration file or using `ocl::logging::LoggerService` component.
+   By default log levels are `UNSET` so no messages are shown.

    Log is flushed by `Logger::endl` manipulator, `RTT::Logger` maipulators are also supported.
 See `LoggerTest` for example.

 Usage
 -----

-### Deployer with `log4cpp` support

-Use `RosAppenderService` to forward `RTT::Logger` messages to `rosout`, create categories with standart log4cpp file.
-You may use all interfaces of Great and Powerfull Logger.
+Your should select the logger facility and declare `log4cpp` categories.

+### Using `LoggerRTT` and `LoggerRos`

+Your should configure loglevels using log4cpp configuration file or OCL LoggerService cpf file.
+See `scripts/logger.log4cpp` and `scripts/logger.cpf` for example.
+This files contains log levels for hierarchical tree of categories see [log4cpp documentation](http://log4cpp.sourceforge.net) for more details.

+Then there are three ways to provide deployer with this information:

+1. Use `--rtt-log4cpp-config-file` option of `deployer` on startup.
+(Deployer must be compiled with log4cpp support).
+2. Use `log4cpp` service to load `.log4cpp` file (see `scripts/test_logger.ops` and `scripts/test_logger_log4cpp.lua`).
+3. Use `marshalling` service to load `.cpf` file in `OCL::LoggerService` component.

+Basic deployment code looks like:

+    loadService("Deployer", "log4cpp");
+    log4cpp.configure("logger.log4cpp");

+or in lua (see `scripts/logger.lua` helper module and `scripts/test_logger_log4cpp.lua` for details):

+    dofile(rttros.find_rospack("sweetie_bot_logger") .. "logger.lua")
+    logger.init_loglevels_log4cpp("logging.log4cpp")

+Additionally you may want to redirect `RTT::Logger` category `org.orocos.rtt` to `\rosout` (Deployer must be compiled with `log4cpp` support):

+    log4cpp.addRosAppender("org.orocos.rtt", 20);

+### Using `LoggerLog4cpp`

+Use `log4cpp` configuration file to declare loglevels and appenders.
+See [log4cpp documentation](http://log4cpp.sourceforge.net) for details.
+Example configuration may be found in `scripts/logger_log4cpp.log4cpp`.

+Also you may add `RosoutAppender` to any category, using `log4cpp` service.

+### Using `LoggerOCL`

+Use OCL logging infrastructure deployment procedure as described in OROCOS documentation.
+See `scripts/test_logger_ocl.ops` as example.

-Test run:
+### Test scripts:

 	LOGGER_SCRIPTS=`rospack find sweetie_bot_logger`/scripts
-    deployer --rtt-log4cpp-config-file $LOGGER_SCRIPTS/logging.log4cpp -s $LOGGER_SCRIPTS/test_logger.ops
-	> test.trigger

-All logger of `LoggerTest` component should be opertional.
-See `logger.log4cpp`, `logger.ops`, `log_ocl.cpf` for confuguratin example.

-### Deployer without `log4cpp` support

-Forward `RTT::Logger` to ROS is not possible, Great and Powerfull Logger able to work and in such coditions.
-Create categories with `OCL::logging::LoggingService` and use `LoggerOCL` (with OCL appenders) or `LoggerRosout` (appender is not needed).

-**Test run:**

-	LOGGER_SCRIPTS=`rospack find sweetie_bot_logger`/scripts
     deployer -s $LOGGER_SCRIPTS/test_logger.ops
-	> test.trigger

-Two loggers using `log4cpp` categories should fail, `rosout` service also fails.

-**Configuration** for OCL + Rosout logging infrastructure (DOES NOT WORKING!).
+    deployer -s $LOGGER_SCRIPTS/test_logger_log4cpp.ops
+    rttlua -i $LOGGER_SCRIPTS/test_logger_log4cpp.lua
-In deployer run:
+    deployer -s $LOGGER_SCRIPTS/test_logger_ocl.ops

-    scripting.loadPrograms(path_to_logger_scripts + "setup_logging.ops");
-    setup_logging("logger_servie_config.cpf", "file_appender.log", false);

 Known bugs and limitations
 --------------------------

-1. `LoggerRosut` uses `Mutex` to prevent concurrent por write.
+1. `LoggerRosut` uses `Mutex` to prevent concurrent write.
-2. If output port of `log4cpp:::RosAppender` is connected during desruction Ursa Major is being summomed (deadlock happens).
+2. If output port of `log4cpp:::RosAppender` is connected during object destruction Ursa Major is being summomed (deadlock happens).
-Deadlock is caused by attemt to log via appender being destructed.
-Currently bug is amended with `assert`.
+It is caused by attempt to log via appender being destructed.
+Currently bug is amended with `assert` but also `log4cpp.shutdown` just before exit.
-3. It seems rosout unable to process connection request fast enoughs.
-First bunch of messages from LoggerTest is missing on rosout.
+3. It seems `\rosout` is unable to process connection requests fast enoughs.
+First bunch of messages from LoggerTest is missing on `\rosout`.
 Just call sleep.